Webeltek/phone_store/README.md

 * The application has the following public views: Home, Catalog, Phone  Details , About, Login, Register.
 * The private views available for registered users are: Profile, Add Phone, Phone details with Edit and Delete buttons or Order button if user is not the owner of the phone.

+Home:
+    - in the home view are listed the last 5 added phones from every user